nachocaru/xaprb.com/content/blog/2006-05-16-how-to-refactor-without-rewriting-unit-tests.md

 title: How to write unit tests for ease of refactoring
 date: "2006-05-16"
 permalink: /2006/05/16/how-to-refactor-without-rewriting-unit-tests/
-description:
-  - >
-    Explains why testing behavior, not implementation, can help avoid the need to change unit tests when the implementation changes.
 ---
 Unit testing can help make code much more flexible by giving an unambigous, yes-or-no answer about whether the code is right.
 In this article I'll explain an important principle for making unit tests most useful for refactoring: **Test the behavior, not the implementation**.